Who We Are

 Civil Citation Network

-The Civil Citation Network accomplishes its goal by creating avenues to inform about pre-arrest diversion options and by providing community leaders the precise tools needed to implement a pre-arrest diversion program.
+The Civil Citation Network (CCN) accomplishes its goal by creating avenues to inform about pre-arrest diversion options and by providing community leaders the precise tools needed to implement a pre-arrest diversion program.
 CCN maintains a robust website highlighting research supporting juvenile and adult pre-arrest diversion, provides program models, offers an interactive directory of where programs are operating across the country and provides a tool kit of the key ingredients that need to be in place for a successful program.

 The Civil Citation Network provides information about juvenile and adult pre-arrest diversion initiatives across the country to build the knowledge base on this intervention, document accomplishments and build evaluation data that documents value and supports the expansion of these initiatives.
 CCN is also specifically listed as one of the approved uses of funds in the 2022 Master Opioid Settlement Agreement.